Mike Tyson: In popular culture

-In 2013, he appeared in an episode of Law and Order: SVU as a survivor of child-abuse awaiting execution for murder.
+In 2013, he appeared in an episode of Law & Order: Special Victims Unit as a survivor of child-abuse awaiting execution for murder.

 He is the titular character in Mike Tyson Mysteries, which started airing on October 27, 2014, on Adult Swim.
 In the animated series, Tyson voices a fictionalized version of himself, solving mysteries in the style of Scooby-Doo.

 In early March 2015, Tyson appeared on the track "Iconic" on Madonna's album Rebel Heart.
 Tyson says some lines at the beginning of the song.

 In late March 2015, Ip Man 3 was announced.
-With Donnie Yen reprising his role as the titular character, Bruce Lee's martial arts master, Ip Man, while Mike Tyson has been confirmed to join the cast.
+With Donnie Yen reprising his role as the titular character, Bruce Lee's martial arts master, Ip Man, while Mike Tyson joined the cast as Frank, an American property developer and proficient boxer.
 Principal photography began on March 25, 2015, and was premiered in Hong Kong on December 16, 2015.

 In January 2017, Tyson launched his YouTube channel with Shots Studios, a comedy video and comedy music production company with young digital stars like Lele Pons and Rudy Mancuso.
 Tyson's channel includes parody music videos and comedy sketches.

 He hosts the podcast Hotboxin' with Mike Tyson.

 In October 2017, Tyson was announced as the new face of Australian car servicing franchise Ultra Tune.
-He has taken over from Jean-Claude van Damme in fronting television commercials for the brand, and the first advert is due to air in January 2018 during the Australian Open.
+He took over from Jean-Claude van Damme in fronting television commercials for the brand, and the first advert aired in January 2018 during the Australian Open.
+However, the ad was quickly attacked, even leading Tyson himself to describe it as "a little sexist."

 A joint Mainland China-Hong Kong-directed film on female friendship titled Girls 2: Girls vs Gangsters (Girls 2: Những Cô Gái và Găng Tơ) that was shot earlier from July–August 2016 at several locations around Vietnam was released in March 2018, featuring Tyson as "Dragon".

 Tiki Lau released a dance music single, "Mike Tyson", in October 2020, which includes vocals from Tyson.

 In 2021, Mike's Hard Lemonade Seltzer featured ads with Tyson.

 In March 2021, it was announced that Jamie Foxx will star in, and also executive produce the official scripted series Tyson.
 The limited series will be directed by Antoine Fuqua and executive produced by Martin Scorsese.

 A two-part documentary series titled Mike Tyson: The Knockout premiered on May 25, 2021, on ABC.

 Tyson and his family appeared in the 300th episode of Hell's Kitchen as VIP guests in the Blue Team's kitchen during Season 20's opening dinner service that aired on June 7, 2021.

-Hulu is set to release a biographical drama limited series on Tyson, entitled Mike, that will go over the boxer's life and career.
-On August 6, 2022 Tyson spoke out about the series saying, "Hulu stole my story" and telling the service that "I'm not a n****r you can sell on the auction block."
+On August 25, 2022, Hulu released a biographical drama limited series about Tyson, entitled Mike, depicting his life and career.
+On August 6, 2022, Tyson spoke out about the series, saying, "Hulu stole my story" and telling the service that "I'm not a n****r you can sell on the auction block."